AtlasL1/AtlasL1/README.md

 ### Discord Server

 I also have a Discord server just for bot developers, whether digital or physical ones.
+No judgement here, we're just amateurs helping each other out, and discussing projects and ideas.

 This is the link, if interested: https://discord.gg/pGcEX9G4Yn

 ### Discord User